2020 Supercoppa Italiana

-The 2020 Supercoppa Italiana (branded as the PS5 Supercup for sponsorship reasons) was the 33rd edition of the Supercoppa Italiana, the Italian football super cup.
-It was played on 20 January 2021 for the first time at the Mapei Stadium – Città del Tricolore, Reggio Emilia, between Juventus, the winners of the 2019–20 Serie A championship, and Napoli, the winners of the 2019–20 Coppa Italia.
+The 2020 Supercoppa Italiana (branded as the PS5 Supercup for sponsorship reasons) was the 33rd edition of the Supercoppa Italiana.
+It was played on 23 December 2020 for the first time at the Mapei Stadium – Città del Tricolore, Reggio Emilia, between Juventus, the winners of the 2019–20 Serie A championship, and Napoli, the winners of the 2019–20 Coppa Italia.
+The match was initially supposed to be held in December in Saudi Arabia like the previous year, but restrictions related to the global COVID-19 pandemic forced it to remain in Italy.

-Juventus won the match 2–0 and claimed their ninth Supercoppa Italiana title.
+Juventus won the match 2–0 and claimed their record-extending ninth Supercoppa Italiana title.

 Background

 Juventus made its ninth consecutive Supercoppa Italiana appearance, and 16th overall.
 They had a 4–4 record during this run, and were 8–7 overall.
 Napoli took part in the competition for the fourth time, having already participated as Serie A champions once (1990) and as Coppa Italia winners twice (2012, 2014).
 Napoli won two of the previous three editions in which they played.
 On all three occasions Juventus had been the opponent.
+The match was a rematch of the 2020 Coppa Italia final, in which Napoli defeated Juventus 4–2 on penalties.